Andrey Rublev: Endorsements

-Rublev has been endorsed by Nike for apparel and shoes, Head for racquets, Italian luxury brand Bulgari for watches, and Penhaligon's for perfume.
-He used to be endorsed by Wilson for racquets.
+Rublev has been endorsed by Head for racquets, Italian luxury brand Bulgari for watches He used to be endorsed by Wilson for racquets and by Nike for apparel and shoes.
+In 2023, Rublev launched his own clothing brand Rublo, that is "not about clothes".
+Rublo has been created to drive awareness around equality and kindness with the hope of making our world a better place, as he claims.
+K-Swiss has been on the brand's list of collaborations since August 2024.
+In July 2025, Ra Optics released their new frames, a limited-edition collaboration with Rublev.

 Personal life

-Outside tennis, Rublev practices boxing and basketball, and he is particularly interested in Mike Tyson.
+Outside tennis, Rublev practices boxing and basketball.

 Rublev also creates his own electronic music like his idols – Martin Garrix and Alan Walker.
-Rublev is nicknamed the "Rubl'" which means the Russian word 'ruble'.
-He speaks Russian, English, and Spanish, and also is a longtime fan of the Golden State Warriors (NBA), and has been regularly following soccer matches as a supporter of FC Barcelona.
+Rublev is nicknamed the "Rublo'", akin to the Russian word 'ruble'.
+He speaks Russian, English, and Spanish, and he is a longtime fan of the Golden State Warriors (NBA) and a supporter of FC Barcelona.

 Rublev is an Orthodox Christian and can be regularly seen crossing himself after matches.
+He is the godfather to Daniil Medvedev’s daughter, Alisa.